geosolutions-it/MapStore2/docs/index.md

 [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) resources are not only related to Maps but also Dashboards and Stories; in [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) you can create your own innovative and fascinating
 Application Context where users can save, manage and share its own resources by also managing access permissions to other groups of users.

-[MapStore](https://mapstore.geo-solutions.it/mapstore/#/) is not only a product but also a webgis framework.
+[MapStore](https://mapstore.geo-solutions.it/mapstore/#/) is not only a product but also a WebGIS framework.
 As a standard geoportal product, it is a web-based product that allows to provide
 a powerfull and interactive geospatial WebGIS, it provides a direct and real-time access to geospatial data warehouses and it supports all available standards formats for geospatial data.
-[MapStore](https://mapstore.geo-solutions.it/mapstore/#/) also provides advanced spatial analysis capabilities that can be used to build webgis solutions through a powerful, dynamic and open geospatial application.
-Since [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) is also a framework, you can use it to build your own webgis applications by using its plugins and modules.
+[MapStore](https://mapstore.geo-solutions.it/mapstore/#/) also provides advanced spatial analysis capabilities that can be used to build WebGIS solutions through a powerful, dynamic and open geospatial application.
+Since [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) is also a framework, you can use it to build your own WebGIS applications by using its plugins and modules.

 Last but not the least, [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) is map agnostic and ensures the greatest flexibility: its abstraction tier allows to [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) to work with different web mapping libraries.
 The supported mapping engines currently supported by [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) are [OpenLayers](https://openlayers.org/) (used by default for desktops), [LeafletJS](https://leafletjs.com/) (used by default for mobile devices) and [Cesium 3D viewer](https://cesiumjs.org/).